 - Time to relax.
 Yes, rail travel takes longer.
 Where’s the rush?

 Airlines have changed their rules for bringing your pet into the cabin.
-Instead, check out the possibility to bring your pet on the train with you.
+New rules ban Emotional Support Dogs in the cabins of almost all airlines.
+Rather than have to stow your four-legged family member in cargo, bring your pet on the train with you.
 It’s easy, it’s cheap, and you’ll both love the ride.